 Please select a Rhode Island county from the map below to find nursing assistant training and competency evaluation program providers in your area.

 Move your mouse pointer over any of the regions on the map above to see the name of the county.
 If you cannot see the name of your county as you move your mouse pointer over the map, upgrade your browser to the latest version.

 Cranston Alternate Education Program is offering low cost nursing assistant training courses to individuals who meet the program's admission criteria.
 Nurse aide students are not responsible for the costs associated with tuition, and must only cover other expenses such as books, uniform and shoes, and the certification fee.
-The cost of completing this program is only $220.
+The cost of completing this program is only a couple hundred dollars.
 The nursing assistant training course is approved by the state of Rhode Island, and it requires eighty hours of theoretical instruction and twenty hours of clinical experiences.